 Note: Do not mail your request for a payment agreement with your tax return.
 Requests can be made once a bill is issued through DOR's WebFile for Income application at www.mass.gov/dor or by calling the Department at (617) 887-MDOR or tollfree in Massachusetts 1-800-392-6089 using the Department's Interactive Voice Response (IVR) system.
 Setting up a small payment agreement will allow you to make monthly payments within a set time period to satisfy your unpaid liability.

 Name and Address

 Print the full name, address, and Social Security number of each person filing the return in the spaces provided.
 Enter names as they appear on your federal return.
-Be sure to retain the four-digit Personal Identification Number (PIN) printed on the back cover.
-You will need it to use DOR's Web-based and/or Interactive Voice Response (IVR) applications, such as checking the status of your refund.

 Social Security Number(s)